 Historical Notes for this Recipe:

-The Slow Cooker version of these black beans was first posted in 2006 and updated in 2012.
-The post was updated in September 2020 with slow cooker and Instant Pot instructions.
+The Slow Cooker version of these Spicy Black Beans was first posted in 2006 and updated in 2012.
+The post was updated in September 2020 with slow cooker and Instant Pot instructions, and it was last updated with more information in 2025.